Asparagus Pancetta Skillet Hash

 Instructions

-• COOK THE POTATOES: Heat the oil in a cast iron skillet over medium heat on your stove top or on a grate over your campfire.
-Once the oil is hot, add the potatoes in an even layer.
+• COOK THE POTATOES: Heat the 1 tablespoon oil in a cast iron skillet over medium heat on your stovetop or on a grate over your campfire.
+Once the oil is hot, add the 1 medium potato in an even layer.
 Cook for about 8 minutes, turning occasionally so that all sides have a chance to brown, until the potatoes are beginning to turn golden.

-• COOK THE ASPARAGUS & PANCETTA: Add the asparagus, pancetta, garlic, and the sea salt to the skillet.
+• COOK THE ASPARAGUS & PANCETTA: Add the 1 bunch asparagus, 4 oz pancetta, 1 clove garlic, and the 1/4 teaspoon sea salt to the skillet.
 Continue cooking an additional 8-10 minutes, until the pancetta is crispy and the asparagus is cooked through and tender.

 Notes